 - Cost of Living: 12% lower than the U.S. average

 If you want to live in an affordable Southern state, consider Alabama!
-In addition to offering low sales tax and income tax, there are plenty of jobs in Alabama across key industries like aerospace, medical technology, and technological innovation.
-Start your career at industry leaders like healthcare provider Encompass Health, full-service commercial banker Regions Financial, or sports-goods retailer Hibbett Sports!
-Residents living in northern Alabama will enjoy picturesque views of the Talladega National Forest and Red Mountain Park, while those living in southern Alabama have access to several great beaches and the Gulf of Mexico.
+In addition to offering low sales tax and income tax, there are plenty of jobs in Alabama across key industries like aerospace, bioscience, technology, and innovation.
+Start your career at industry leaders like healthcare provider Encompass Health, full-service commercial banker Regions Financial, or sporting-goods retailer Hibbett!
+Residents living in northern Alabama will enjoy picturesque views of the Talladega National Forest and Red Mountain Park, while those living in the southern part of the state have access to the best beaches in Alabama and the Gulf of Mexico.
 For those looking for things to do in the Yellowhammer State, be sure to visit historical sites in Montgomery or Birmingham, like the Rosa Parks Museum or the Birmingham Civil Rights National Monument.

 Arkansas

 There’s plenty to experience in the affordable state of Arkansas.
 The Land of Opportunity has low-cost housing prices for their French Colonial, Federal, and Greek Revival-style homes—and is home to the beautiful city of Fayetteville, one of the best places to live in the South!
-Residents can find jobs with the state’s largest employers, including Fortune 500 companies headquartered in Arkansas, like Tyson Foods, J.B.
+Residents can find jobs in Arkansas with the state’s largest employers, including the Fortune 500 company headquarters of Tyson Foods, J.B.
 Hunt Transport Services, and Walmart.
-After a weekly commute, discover how Arkansas earned the nickname, “The Natural State,” by checking out any number of historic parks.
-And enjoy incredible outdoor recreation attractions in the Ozark Mountains, Petit Jean State Park, and Pinnacle Mountain State Park.
+Discover how this state earned the nickname, “The Natural State,” by checking out any of the 52 historic state parks in Arkansas.
+And enjoy incredible outdoor recreation attractions including the Ozark Mountains, Petit Jean State Park, and Pinnacle Mountain State Park.

 Georgia

-Despite being one of the most populated states, Georgia still has an affordable cost of living, making it one of the top states to live in for 2025!
-Residents in Georgia can benefit from low taxes, and non-taxable social security income makes it one of the most tax-friendly states for retirees.
-Georgia also offers several affordability programs designed to help residents with funds for groceries, provide low-cost medical care, and find safe and affordable housing.
-Applicants in the Empire State of the South can find jobs with top employers in Georgia like The Home Depot, United Parcel Service (UPS), and Delta Airlines—which are all based out of Atlanta!
+Despite being one of the most populous states, Georgia remains affordable, making it one of the best states to live in for cost of living in 2026!
+Residents in Georgia can benefit from low taxes, and non-taxable Social Security income makes it one of the most tax-friendly states for retirees.
+Georgia also offers several affordability and assistance programs designed to help residents with funds for groceries, provide low-cost medical care, and find safe and affordable housing.
+Applicants in the Empire State of the South can find jobs with top employers in Georgia like The Home Depot, United Parcel Service (UPS), and Delta Air Lines—which are all based out of Atlanta!
 Explore Georgia’s great outdoors in Stone Mountain Park, ride roaring coasters at Wild Adventures, or learn the origins of one of the world’s most beloved fountain drinks at the World of Coca-Cola.
 History buffs can spend the day at the Martin Luther King, Jr. National Historical Park, visiting important sites like the Birth Home of Martin Luther King, Jr., and Ebenezer Baptist Church.

 Indiana

 Wondering what makes Indiana an affordable Midwest state?
-In addition to an overall lower cost of living and having some of the best places to live in the Midwest, the Hoosier State’s housing costs come in at about 20% below the national average, leading to one of the countries strongest housing markets.
-Though there are many options for employment in Indiana, many of the biggest employers are located in Indianapolis—including pharmaceutical manufacturer Eli Lilly and Company, health insurance company Elevance Health, and agricultural chemical company Corteva.
+The Hoosier State offers an overall lower cost of living, and Indiana housing costs come in at about 20% below the national average—making it home to some of the country’s strongest housing markets and best places to live in the Midwest.
+Though there are a variety of options for employment in Indiana, many of the biggest employers are located in Indianapolis—including pharmaceutical manufacturer Eli Lilly, health insurance company Elevance Health, and agricultural chemical company Corteva.
 Outdoor lovers can discover great things to do in Indiana at fun attractions like Marengo Cave, Hoosier National Forest, and Indiana Dunes National Park.
 Or enjoy family fun in Indiana by visiting The Children’s Museum of Indianapolis and touring the famous Fort Wayne Museum of Art!

 Iowa

-Iowa boasts low housing costs, some of the nation’s most affordable healthcare, and an active job market—making it a great state to call home!
+Iowa boasts low housing costs, some of the nation’s most affordable healthcare, low grocery prices, and an active job market—making it a great state to call home!
 Find work at top Iowa employers like Hy-Vee, United Cooperative, and Principal Financial Group.
-You can also explore other important industries in Iowa, such as advanced manufacturing, agribusiness, information solutions, and distribution.
+You can also explore other important industries in Iowa, such as advanced manufacturing, renewable energy, and distribution and warehousing.
 Ready to retire?
-With social security benefits exempt from income taxes and other retirement incomes deductible, Iowa is one of the best places for retirees looking to relocate.
-Plus, there are plenty of fun things to do for all ages in the Hawkeye State with thrilling rollercoasters at Adventureland Resort, natural exhibits at the National Mississippi River Museum & Aquarium, and scenic views from The Covered Bridges of Madison County.
-And don’t forget to bring the whole family to celebrate agriculture, industry, and entertainment at world-famous summer event, the Iowa State Fair!
+With Social Security benefits exempt from income taxes and other retirement incomes deductible, the Hawkeye State is ideal for retirees.
+Plus, there are plenty of fun things to do in Iowa for all ages, with thrilling rollercoasters at Adventureland Resort, natural exhibits at the National Mississippi River Museum & Aquarium, and scenic views from The Covered Bridges of Madison County.
+And don’t forget to bring the whole family to celebrate agriculture, industry, and entertainment at the world-famous Iowa State Fair!

 Kansas